 Set up and customize your online event environment

-- Create sponsorship packages that include both on-site and online opportunities.
-Also, be sure to craft your sponsor kit, or prospectus, and sponsor outreach materials to outline the value, or business results, your sponsors can expect to receive by participating.
+Create sponsorship packages that include both on-site and online opportunities and craft your sponsor kit, or prospectus, and sponsor outreach materials to outline the value, or business results, your sponsors can expect to receive by participating.

 When hosting a hybrid event, you must consider the tech for both onsite and virtual elements.
 Things to keep in mind may include: